We have the answers you need

 - Has below GCE O-level or ‘N’ level or equivalent qualification.

-If you are a Selected Client, you may only proceed with the online purchase if you are comfortable to do so without a Trusted Individual.
+If you are a Selected Client, you may only proceed with the online purchase if you are comfortable doing so without a Trusted Individual.
 A Trusted Individual is someone who meets all the following:

 - Is proficient in spoken or written English; and

 If you are preparing to surrender or terminate any of your existing life insurance policies with this new policy, you may wish to note that you may not receive any returns under your existing policies or the returns may be lesser than the total premium paid.